gbroxey/blog/wip5.md

 <center><img src="/blog/docs/assets/images/wip/hyperbola_flip.png"></center>
 <br>

+The set of points outside the hyperbola is now a nice convex set, and so we can make its convex hull and break it into trapezoids and so on, exactly as we plan to do in the case of the circle.

 One important feature here which helps to make the implementation simple is the fact that I have extended the range of the function very slightly.
 We know the maximal $y$ value for a point we wish to count, which is at the point $(0, 4)$ in the left diagram above.
 When we instead consider the group of points we don't want to count, it is most convenient to include the point $(0, 5)$.

 I want you to consider instead what would happen if I didn't extend the range of the function[^6]: